Authored by the expert who managed and guided the team behind the Australia Property Pack

 So, is now a good time?

-Please note this is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying Canberra real estate.

 Is it smart to buy now in Canberra, or should I wait as of 2026?